concord-consortium/lara-interactive-api/docs/implementing-interactive.md

 - iframe mouseout
 - when the student tries to leave the page containing the interactive

-So the interactive should add an listener for `getInteractiveState`.
+The interactive should add a listener for `getInteractiveState`.
 To be safe, remember to add the listener before calling `phone.initialize();`.
 Here is an example listener:

 ```javascript
 phone.addListener('getInteractiveState', function () {